 We will adopt ASU 2016-02 and any subsequent amendments beginning in the first quarter of 2019.
-In the Exposure Draft issued on January 5, 2018, the FASB also proposed a transition option that would permit the application of the new guidance as of the adoption date rather than to all periods presented.
-In March 2018, the FASB also indicated that it intends to adopt the proposed update but a final ASU has not been issued.
-We are currently evaluating the impact that the adoption of the new standard and the update the FASB intends to adopt will have on our consolidated financial statements and method of adoption.
+In the targeted improvements adopted on July 30, 2018, the FASB also provided a transition option that would permit the application of the new guidance as of the adoption date rather than to all periods presented.
+We are currently evaluating the impact that the adoption of the new standard and the targeted improvements the FASB adopted will have on our consolidated financial statements and method of adoption.